trisulnsm/docker/README.md

 5. `--websockets-port <port-number>` : Use this port for websockets.
 This is needed for the real time features of Trisul.
 6. `--timezone <TZ>` : example `--timezone Asia/Kolkata` the names are the standard ones found in zoneinfo file
 7. `--fine-resolution`: All metrics are tracked with a 1 second resolution.
 Use for small PCAP files
+8. `--enable-file-extraction` : Enables file extraction feature for the "Save Binaries App".
+This option creates a TMPFS filesystem, hence to use this option please also use the `--privileged=true` docker option.

 Docker Options
 ==============
 1. `--privileged=true` : Add this flag to enable file extraction.
-Without this flag, the container will not be able to create and mount a tmpfs partition that is needed for the file extraction feature.
+We need privileged access in order to create and mount a tmpfs partition needed for the file extraction feature.

 Developers